cmshobe/MountaintopRemoval-Part2/README.md

 - Python and R scripts to extract and conduct statistical tests on pre- and post-mining watershed topography (Figure 2)

-- Python script to generate erodibility estimates (Figure 4)
+- Gully mapping dataset and Python script to generate erodibility estimates (Figure 4)

-- Python script to generate erodibility time series (Figure 5)
+- Python script to generate erodibility time series for model simulations and plot erodibility time series (Figure 5)

-- Python script to generate precipitation time series (Figure 6)
+- Python script to plot precipitation time series (Figure 6)

-- Python code to run forward landscape evolution model simulations (output is used in Figures 7-13)
+- Python code to run forward landscape evolution model simulations as well as all required input and output files (output is used in Figures 7-13)

 - Python script to calculate total sediment export (Figure 7)